top of page

 about

-Currently a candidate for an MFA at SAIC, she attended the Rhode Island School of Design and received a BFA in graphic design.
-Siegel has spent her career as a graphic designer in New York City and now in the San Francisco Bay area.
-Recognizing her desire to create fine art, she began painting in oils, collage, and acrylics.
+Currently a candidate for an MFA at the School of the Art Institute of Chicago, she attended the Rhode Island School of Design and received a BFA in graphic design.
 Her education has continued with further study at Stanford University, Brown University, the Pacific Art League, UC Santa Cruz, and other institutions.
 She has studied with Assaf Evron, Michael Azgour, Gracia Melanson, Molly Zuckerman-Hartung, and Richard Merkin.

-Her curatorial experience includes being the associate director of A.Space Gallery in Menlo Park and co-chair of Gallery House in Palo Alto.
+Her curatorial experience includes being the associate director of A.Space Gallery in Menlo Park, CA and co-chair of Gallery House in Palo Alto, CA.

 Siegel’s work is in collections throughout the US and internationally.
-She lives in Northern California with her husband and three children.
 Her work has been featured on ArtsyShark, in the Piedmont Exedra and on Silicon Valley ‘Talk Art’ TV.
+She lives in Northern California.

 UNOFFICIAL INFO: